sequinsbio/tutorials/metagenomics/meta_taxonomic_classification_tutorial.md

 ```

 Next you will need to modify the Sequin FASTA file to add taxonomy IDs
 to each record.

+Download the [`add_taxid.py` script](https://github.com/sequinsbio/tutorials/blob/main/metagenomics/scripts/meta_taxonomic_classification_tutorial/add_taxid.py) provided in this repository at
+`metagenomics/scripts/meta_taxonomic_classification_tutorial/`.

 The script uses BioPython, so create a virtual env if
 you don’t already have this installed:

 ``` sh